vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 to Kashmir in the course of his roaming and settled down there.
 The names of the three descendants between Samgamāditya and Somānanda are given below in the order of their succession :

-1. Varşāditya.
+1. Varṣāditya.
 2. Aruņāditya.

 3. Ananda?
 In the foregoing account of the origin of the system in the hoary past, its long propagation, gradual decay, temporary disappearance and reappearance at the time from which the history now is traceable, there is nothing extraordinary.
 This seems to have been the traditional method of describing the high antiquity of a system.
 Leaving other books of lesser importance aside, if we take up such an important book as the Bhagavadgītā we find that there too Krsna similarly speaks of the antiquity of the Karmayoga in the following lines in the beginning of the 4th Chapter :

-"Imam vivasvate yogam proktavän aham avyayam Vivasvān manave prāha manurikşvākavebravīt Evam paramparāprāptam idam rājarşayo viduḥ Sa kālencha mahatā yogo naştah Parantapa Sa evāyam mayā tedya yogah proktah purātanah."
+"Imam vivasvate yogam proktavän aham avyayam Vivasvān manave prāha manurikṣvākavebravīt Evam paramparāprāptam idam rājarṣayo viduḥ Sa kālencha mahatā yogo naṣtah Parantapa Sa evāyam mayā tedya yogah proktah purātanah."

 Bh.
 G., ch.
 IV, S. 1-2.